 top of page

-In our blogpost, I-want-pink-sand, Elafonissi, we highlighted the problems that the over-tourism wave - in the name of ''development'' - has created to this sensitive eco-system, although it is included in the European Union's protected environmental network, better known as NATURA 2000.
+In a previous blogpost, I-want-pink-sand, Elafonissi Beach, we highlighted the problems that the over-tourism wave has created, in the name of ''development'', to the sensitive and rate eco-system of the Elafonissi beach in Crete, even though it is included in the European Union's protected environmental network, better known as NATURA 2000.

-We analyzed the status that dominates this place, which unfortunately tends to be the accepted modern reality.
-We made practical suggestions on how things can change & evolve for the better.
+We analyzed the modern reality & made practical suggestions on how things can change & evolve for the better.
 Thankfully, many, many other people all around the world, share the same vision with us.

-The human presence in sensitive environments & eco systems, has as a result, a continuous degradation of these areas.
+The human presence in sensitive environments & eco-systems, result in a continuous degradation of these areas.
 Over the last years, through the rapid expansion of the internet and several apps such as Google Maps, there are practically no hidden places left on our planet.
-The fact that all of us have the ability to instantly post pictures online of these hidden paradises, attracts even more visitors and lets the deterioration begin.

-The situation in Kedrodassos is no exception to this phenomenon.
+The reality in Kedrodassos is no exception to this alarming phenomenon.

-What isn't magical, is what the visitors leave behind after their stay or visit.
+What isn't magical, it must be said, is what visitors leave behind after their stay or visit.

-In short, the situation is unacceptable: uncontrol number of daily visitors & free campers polluting the environment, putting their tents on top of the juniper roots & cutting branches in order to prepare their barbecue!!
+In short, the situation is unacceptable: uncontrolled number of daily visitors & free campers polluting the environment with plastics and garbage, pitching their tents on top of the juniper roots & cutting branches off the trees to fuel their barbecue!!
 I have seen this with my own eyes...

 Juniper tree forest Chania

-Many things can be done in order to have a win-win situation for Kedrodassos Juniper Forest Chania
+Many things can be done in order to have a win-win situation for ''Kedrodassos'', the Juniper Forest of Chania.

-Carry them back to your car when you leave & throw them later at the garbage bins that you'll see at the side of the road.
+• Carry them back to your vehicle when you leave & throw them out at the large garbage bins that you'll see at the side of the road.

-No speed boats close to the shore.
-It isn't only the pollution that they create but also safety reasons in case of an accident, it'll take time for a rescue team to get there (the same applies for the spearfishing).
+• No speed boats close to the shore.
+It isn't only the pollution that they create but also safety reasons in case of an accident (it'll take a long time for a rescue team to get there).
+The same applies for spearfishing.

-Use of non-chemical sun protection creams only.
-Getting in the sea covered with standard creams create a film of chemical oil on the sea's surface which is toxic for all sea life.
+• Use of non-chemical sun protection creams only.
+When people enter the sea covered with standard sun creams, this create a film of chemical oil that lays on the sea's surface which is toxic for all sea life.
 Choose sea-friendly creams.

 Elafonissi Kedrodassos Chania

-We strive to shed light & raise awareness about these problems to all visitors of Chania.
-We need to discuss these subjects openly and each on of us to promote eco-responsible travel at a human pace.
+We strive to shed light & raise awareness about the problems facing our rare ecosystems from over-tourism, to all visitors of Chania.
+We need to discuss these subjects openly and each one of us to promote eco-responsible travel at a human pace.

 Through our Travel Agency Bonnie and Clyde Urban Tours we promote only

-non-touristy tours & activities always in small groups & human scale.
+non-touristy tours & experiences always in small groups & with a human approach to the core.
 We are creating experiences to remember, always environmental friendly.

 Love Craft Beer, Cretan Gastronomy & Travel stuff?